Starting a subscription box company? Here’s everything you need to know

 Depending on which plan you choose, you’ll get a corresponding amount of features.
 The simplest Cratejoy plan costs $0.00/month, but takes 11.25% of your sales, plus the normal 10¢ transaction fee.
 For comparison, Etsy charges a 20¢ listing fee per item, plus 3.5% of your sale price.

-That being said, we recommend using an ecommerce website builder, because these platforms offer an important opportunity to strengthen your brand and give your customers a trusted digital destination.
-Aaron explains the value that a personalized online presence has had for Snack at Franks:
+That being said, we do recommend using an ecommerce website builder, because these platforms offer an important opportunity to strengthen your brand and give your customers a trusted digital destination.

-The ability to accept recurring payments – in this case, on a monthly basis – is vital to providing a convenient shopping experience, so this is the number one factor to keep in mind while you weigh up different payment processors.
+The ability to accept payments online on a monthly basis – in other words, on a subscription basis – is vital to providing a convenient shopping experience, so you must keep this in mind when picking a payment processor.

 Cratejoy supports Stripe for your store.
 Stripe is a great payment processor, but if you’re using Cratejoy, it’s pretty much your only choice – which can complicate things if you’re setting up your business in a country that doesn’t take Stripe, for example.